 “Here today, gone tomorrow” employee turnover is a relentless challenge for restaurant owners and operators.
-It’s tough enough finding qualified workers, let alone those who fit your brand and standards.
+It’s tough enough finding qualified waitstaff, let alone those who fit your brand and standards.

-You need not doom yourself to the luck of the draw to staff your operation.
-The “right employees” are out there, and with a solid “Five I’s” strategy you’ll not only find them – you’ll keep them and groom them into long-term customer satisfaction ambassadors!
+You need not doom your pizzeria to the luck of the draw when hiring waitstaff.
+The “right team members” are out there, and with a solid “Five I’s” strategy you’ll not only find exceptional waitstaff — you’ll keep them around as long-term team members and customer satisfaction ambassadors!

-Jot down a list of qualities that describe your ideal employee.
+Jot down a list of qualities that describe your ideal waitstaff team member.
 Of course it’s not realistic to think any one person will embody them all, but look around.
-There are likely people on your team already who come close.
+There are probably already people on your crew who come close.
 What makes them standout employees?
-Tailor your “must have” list — and expectations — to emulate your best performers and you’ll have a sound hiring benchmark.
+Tailor your “must-have” list — and expectations — to emulate your best performers and you’ll have a sound hiring benchmark for waitstaff.

-If you’re part of a larger chain or franchise, you may have access to a corporate interviewing structure.
+If your operation is part of a larger chain or franchise, you may have access to a corporate interviewing structure.
 If so, use it.
 Independents are wise to establish a similar process of their own.

 Make it a priority to follow up with character references and previous employers.
-“Asking around” about a candidate is one of the best ways to gain insight into his or her personality, attitude and values.
+“Asking around” about a candidate is one of the best ways to gain insight into his or her personality, attitude, and values.
 The same holds true when candidates are seated across from you.
 It doesn’t matter if it’s the first interview or the third — if you have a follow-up question, ask it.
-The answer may confirm a candidate’s key competencies, or perhaps confirm they aren’t the fit for your operation.
+The answer may confirm a candidate’s key competencies, or perhaps reveal they aren’t a fit for your waitstaff team or restaurant.

 Add some marketing strategy into the hiring mix.
-Define a clear message that showcases your positions, culture, and what makes working there unique.
-Also, don’t forget to leverage social media to get the word out.
-It’s a proactive, budget-friendly way to talk to people that could fill vacancies ranging from dishwashers to management.
-You could bolster your social media efforts by identifying local groups comprised of good targets, like advertising through school job boards for student-level bussing positions, for example.
+Define a clear message that showcases your culture and what makes working in your pizzeria unique and attractive to waitstaff.
+Also, leverage social media to get the word out — it’s a proactive, budget-friendly way to talk to people that could fill waitstaff vacancies.

-Once you’ve found and hired the “right employees,” show them you value and appreciate their commitment.
+Once you’ve found and hired the “right employees” to round out your waitstaff, show them you value and appreciate their commitment.
 Provide ongoing training, incentive programs, and other motivational opportunities that keep employees engaged and reward their hard work.